 One of the requirements of leasing/licensing Crown Land is that the use must accord with an express authorisation in the Plan of Management.
-Plans of Management for Crown Land are required to be in place as soon as possible.
-In the interim, transitional arrangements allow Council Crown Land Managers to grant short-term licences for a prescribed use (section 2.20 of Crown Land Management Act 2016 and clause 31 of the Crown Land Management Regulation 2018).
+Plans of Management for Crown Land are required to be in place by 30 June 2021.
+In the interim, transitional arrangements allow Council Crown Land Managers to grant short-term licences for certain use (section 2.20 of Crown Land Management Act 2016 and clause 31 of the Crown Land Management Regulation 2018).